Involutions and higher order automorphisms of Higgs bundle moduli spaces: -Higgs bundles

 if and only if $(E,\varphi)$ is polystable. \end{theorem}

 Theorem \ref{higgs-hk} was proved by Hitchin \cite{hitchin1987} for $G\,=\,\SL(2,\C)$, and by Simpson in \cite{simpson,simpson:1992} for the general case (see also \cite{garcia-prada-gothen-mundet}).

-\begin{remark} Theorem \ref{higgs-hk} can be extended to the case in which $G$ is a complex reductive Lie group.
+\begin{remark} Theorem \ref{higgs-hk} can be extended to the case in which $G$ is a complex reductive Lie group, as well as non-connected.
 In this situation the Hitchin equation is replaced with $F_h -[\varphi,\tau_h(\varphi)]= -i\alpha\omega$, where $\alpha\in i\liez_\lieu$ is determined by the topology of $E$, via Chern--Weil theory from the equation and $\omega$ is a volume form of $X$.

 \end{remark}

 {}From the point of view of moduli spaces it is convenient to fix a $C^\infty$ principal $U$-bundle $\bE_U$ and study the moduli space of solutions to \textbf{Hitchin's equations} for a pair $(A,\varphi)$ consisting of an $U$-connection $A$ and a section $\varphi\,\in\, \Omega^{1,0}(X,\bE_U(\lieg))$: